This Spaghetti Squash Yakisoba Style Recipe is so delicious, you won’t miss the noodles at all! This is a healthy and yummy substitute for carbs!

 The spaghetti squash absorbed the flavor of the yakisoba sauce so well and the shiitake mushrooms made the dish meaty and earthy.
 Another plus (besides being healthy, low calorie AND yummy) is that this yakisoba-style dish takes less than 20 minutes to prepare (once the squash is cooked).

-This spaghetti squash yakisoba style is truly a wonderful, easy and healthy main dish to serve along with a simple soup (like this spicy egg drop soup) and a side like nasu dengaku, an avocado ponzu salad or a quick seaweed salad.
+This spaghetti squash yakisoba style is truly a wonderful, easy and healthy main dish to serve along with a simple soup (like this spicy egg drop soup) and a side like nasu dengaku, soy and sesame edamame or a dry-fried green beans.
 It also keeps in the fridge for two to three days and makes an awesome lunch to take to work!

 So next time you find yourself craving a big bowl of yakisoba or chow mein minus the noodles, give this spaghetti squash yakisoba style a try.
 I promise you will feel just as happy as if you had tasted the real thing.